JonathanWilbur/asn1-ts/README.md

 Tests under the `test` directory can also serve as examples.

+In this library, you can use the Basic Encoding Rules, Canonical Encoding Rules, and Distinguished Encoding Rules via the `BERElement`, `CERElement`, and `DERElement` classes respectively.
+You should use `DERElement` for anything that will be cryptographically signed or hashed.

 ## Future Development

 - [x] Implement a function for ITU X.690, Section 11.6.